Miniature UAV: AeroVironment "Pointer" and "Raven"

-AeroVironment "Switchblade"

-In September 2011, it was reported that the US Army had signed a contract with AeroVironment for the supply of the Switchblade miniature drone.
-Switchblade is the first tactical armed drone for use by a soldier as part of their backpack kit and weighs around 2.5 kg.

-The mini-drone has a small warhead and is launched from a 60 cm long container/launcher tube.
-As it launches its small wings unfold and can be guided to its target via a nose-mounted camera.
-The operator looks through a viewer that displays video from the drone.
-Switchblade can also be directed to coordinates using Global Positioning System (GPS).
-Powered by an electric motor it can reach speeds up to 80 km/h and loiter for up to 40 minutes.

-The US Army put the Switchblade into operation in June 2012.
-Reports of the range of the version used by the Army vary however, with reported ranges including 5+ kilometers, 12 kilometers and 40 kilometers.
+Baykar Bayraktar Mini UAV

+Bayraktar Bayraktar Mini UAV is a hand-launched, portable UAV system, designed to operate under harsh geographic and meteorological conditions.

 Interspect UAS B 3.1 "Flying Lab"

 The Interspect UAS B 3.1 is a remote sensing platform for 3D photogrammetric purposes.

 The Interspect UAS B 1.1 octocopter first flew on 10 April 2011.
 The prototype had one DSLR camera and limited capability.
 The third variant able to fly 12 min with 3 kg loading.
 Interspect UAS B 3.1 have a removable 3D photogrammetry camera with humidity meter and other instruments.
 The octocopter's diameter is 1165 mm.

 Aeryon Labs "Scout"

 The Aeryon Scout is a man-packable quadcopter UAV designed for aerial reconnaissance by users with minimal training.
 Weighing just 1.3 kg, it features onboard intelligence, all-digital communications and a map-based touch-screen control which enables new users to operate the vehicles with only minutes of training.
 This map-based control allows the system to be easily controlled beyond line-of-sight and at night, a unique feature of this system.
 Its unique modular design allows for quick-connect payloads of different types and its arms and legs are changeable in the field, with no tools.
 This allows the user to repair damages easily and return to operation quickly.
 The Scout is approximately 0.8 m from propeller tip to tip and operates using four brushless DC motors, making it very quiet.
 It has an endurance of approximately 20 minutes.
 It is capable of flying in winds up to 50 km/h and designed for all-weather operation, with an industrial temperature range.
 It has a payload capability of approximately 250 grams.
 It has been designed for both military and civilian use, with specific focus to remain dual-use compliant.